 The Holodomor remained largely unknown to the outside world for many years, and most people today have never heard of it.
 Some of the earliest independent sources came from Holocaust survivors from Ukraine.
 As they described the events of the famine, their interviewers had no idea what they were talking about.
 That’s in large part because many in the Western press at the time were complicit in helping the Soviet regime cover it up.
 Walter Duranty, the Pulitzer Prize-winning Moscow bureau chief for the New York Times, wrote articles downplaying the famine.
 To understand the potential for corruption in the media, read UPI reporter Eugene Lyons’ 1937 memoir Assignment in Utopia, namely his chapter “The Press Corps Conceals a Famine.”
 It’s essential reading to realize how journalists, even credible journalists, are capable of being complicit in their self-censorship, social-climbing, and conformity to further the interests of an authoritarian regime.

-In his memoir, Lyons confesses to how he, Duranty, and other Western reporters brokered a deal with the Kremlin one night in a suite in Moscow’s Metropol Hotel to agree to deny reports of the famine, from the independent journalist Gareth Jones, in exchange for greater access to the Soviet regime.
+In his memoir, Lyons confesses to how he and other Western reporters brokered a deal with the Kremlin one night in a suite in a Moscow hotel.
+The parties agreed to deny independent journalist’s Gareth Jones’ reports of the famine in exchange for greater access to the Soviet regime.
 Access journalism can be incredibly pernicious.

 KP: Well said, and thank you for highlighting the vital role of an independent press which truly informs the public.
 In a healthy democracy, elected officials and journalists may be cordial, but they aren’t friends.
 A frequently adversarial relationship between the two signals a society’s commitment to truth, as well as robust freedom for citizens.